gustavz/DataChad/README.md

 - As default context this git repository is taken so you can directly start asking question about its functionality without chosing an own data source.
 - To run locally or deploy somewhere, execute `cp .env.template .env` and set credentials in the newly created .env file.
 Other options are manually setting of system environment variables, or storing them into `.streamlit/secrets.toml`.
+- If you have credentials set like explained above, you can just hit `submit` in the authentication without reentering your credentials in the app.
 - Your data won't load?
 Feel free to open an Issue or PR and contribute!
 - Yes, Chad in `DataChad` refers to the well-known [meme](https://www.google.com/search?q=chad+meme)